Diope/LyricsDem/README.md

 # LyricsDem

 Users can add songs and lyrics, as well as vote.
+Created to learn GraphQL, decided on Apollo over Lokka, as Relay looked WAY too intimidating atm.
+Created an earlier GraphQL project to learn the basics, wanted to translate that to something more than dealing with the GraphiQL interface, which is great for building queries and mutations.

 ## Feb 14, 2018
 * Deleted entire Lyrics branch to start from scratch as there was a rendering error I could not figure out.